youwol/rx-vdom/rx-vdom-doc/assets/tutorials.basics.md

 For such scenario, virtual DOMs can define the functions:

 - **`connectedCallback`** : This function is executed when the HTMLElement is added to the page.
-  It takes an [RxHTMLElement](@nav/api.RxHTMLElement) as an argument.
-This type implements the regular HTMLElement API for the corresponding tag and includes additional methods, such as **`ownSubscriptions`**, which allows you to bind RxJS subscriptions to the element's lifecycle (subscriptions will be unsubscribed when the element is removed from the page).
+  It takes an [RxHTMLElement](@nav/api.RxHTMLElement) as an argument, implementing the regular HTMLElement API for the corresponding tag.
+Additionally, this type implements a [ReactiveTrait](@nav/api.ReactiveTrait) providing helper methods like `ownSubscriptions` and `hookOnDisconnected` to simplify lifecycle management.
 - **`disconnectedCallback`**: This function is executed when the HTMLElement is removed from the page.
   It also receives the associated element as an [RxHTMLElement](@nav/api.RxHTMLElement).
   This function is typically used to clean up resources.

-The next snippet illustrates their usage by creating a reactive chart using the <a target="_blank" href="https://www.chartjs.org/">Chart.js</a> library:
+The following example demonstrates the usage of `connectedCallback`, `disconnectedCallback`, and lifecycle management methods by creating a reactive chart using <a target="_blank" href="https://www.chartjs.org/">Chart.js</a> library:

 <js-cell >
 const { chartJs } = await webpm.install({